JackBenny39/pyziabm/README.md

 pzi.Runner()

 will call the simulation with the defaults.
 To change the defaults and run several in a loop see the runwrapper files detailed below.
-To keep all of the data from one simulation in memmory, assign to a variable:
+To keep all of the data from one simulation in memory, assign to a variable:

 sim1 = pzi.Runner()